No Randy Moss, no Terrell Owens? Bill Polian says neither deserves Hall of Fame

 Polian spoke with Clark Judge on Talk of Fame Network, and when asked which one of the two receivers he’d vote for in 2018, Polian said he wouldn’t pick either player.

-“First of all, here’s my position: (I want players who) contribute both individually and to the team,” Polian told Judge.
+“First of all, here’s my position: [I want players who] contribute both individually and to the team,” Polian told Judge.
 “T.O.’s situation, T.O.’s temperament, his ability to contribute to the team was well known up front.
 He was going to be a problem.
 We did not want to deal with problem children.
 Others may.
 We didn’t.

 “That’s number one.
 Number two, every year in Indianapolis we said the following: ‘The price of admission is 100 percent effort all the time in everything we do.’
 Well, how can we take Randy Moss when we make that statement?
 It’s that simple.”